wuxxin/salt-shared/desktop/python/README.md

-#  Jupyter Ecosystem for Scientific Python and Hardware accelerated Machinelearning
+# Local Jupyter Ecosystem for Scientific Python and Hardware accelerated Machinelearning

 PipX based Systemd User Service of Jupyter Server \& Chromium as Desktop Web-App for the Jupyter Client.